loopbackio/loopback-next/docs/site/Relation-generator.md

 - `--sourceModel`: Source model.
 - `--destinationModel`: Destination model.
 - `--throughModel`: Through model.
 For HasManyThrough relation only.
+- `--sourceModelPrimaryKey`: The name of the primary key of the source model.
+- `--sourceModelPrimaryKeyType`: The type of the primary key of the source model.
+- `--destinationModelPrimaryKey`: The name of the primary key of the destination model.
+- `--destinationModelPrimaryKeyType`: The type of the primary key of the destination model.
 - `--foreignKeyName`: Destination/Source model foreign key name for HasMany,HasOne/BelongsTo relation, respectively.
 - `--relationName`: Relation name.